wso2/docs-choreo-dev/en/docs/administration/customize-the-developer-portal.md

 !!!
 Note
     To change the Developer Portal theme for an organization, you need to be an admin user of that organization.

-1. Sign in to the Choreo Console at <a>https://console.choreo.dev/</a> using a Google, GitHub, or a Microsoft account.
+1. Sign in to the Choreo Console at <a>https://console.choreo.dev/</a> using a Google, GitHub, or Microsoft account.

 2. If you are a new user, create an organization.
 Enter a unique organization name.
 For example, "Stark Industries".